mdipierro/kpar/README.md

 The serialized parameters can be passed to a consuming application, for example a Java program.

 Caveat: You can assign any object to a KPar `Obj()` but it will be inejcted and recursively transformed.
-Only bool, long, float, and strings can be leafs unless a value is wrapped into `nave(...)`.
+Only bool, long, float, and strings can be leafs unless a value is wrapped into `navie(...)`.

 For example: